MicrosoftDocs/power-automate-docs/articles/guidance/business-approvals-templates/learning/instructor-guide/getting-started.md

 ### Why is this important?

-If you want to setup a class size of 20+ students each environment setup could take up to 20 minutes.
+If you want to setup a class size of 20+ students each environment setup could take up to 20 minutes for each user environment.
 By using an Azure Cloud based Virtual Machine you could automate a set of machines without the need to have an active PC connected to the Internet.

 ### Installation Steps